sferrini/Swift-Community-Best-Practices/README.markdown

 This document grew from an set of notes I produced while working on [SwiftGraphics][SwiftGraphics].
 Most of the recommendations in this guide are definitely considered opinions and arguments could be made for other approaches.
 That's fine.
 When other approaches make sense they should be presented in addition.

 These best practices do not dictate or recommend whether Swift should be used in an procedural, object-oriented or functional manner.
 Instead a pragmatic approach is taken.
-Individual recommendations might be focused on OOP or functional solutions as needed.
+Individual recommendations might be focused on object-oriented or functional solutions as needed.

 The scope of this document is mostly aimed at the Swift language and Swift standard library.
 That said specific recommendations on how to use Swift with Mac OS, iOS, WatchOS and TVOS might be provided if a unique Swift angle or insight can be provided.
 Hints & tips style recommendations on how to use Swift effectively with Xcode and LLDB might also be provided.